Michaelangel007/apple2_hgr_font_tutorial/README.md

 OK, so now that we have the font data, how do we draw a character "on screen" ?

-Remember we need to transfer 8 consecutive bytes (1 byte / scanline) to 8 different scanlines.
+Remember we need to transfer 8 consecutive bytes (1 byte / scanline) to 8 different scanlines scattered all over memory.

-Assuming we want to draw the `A` glyph at the top-left of the screen we would need to transfer bytes from the (source) font glyph memory locations to the (destination) screen memory locations:
+Assuming we want to draw the `A` glyph at the top-left of the screen we would need to transfer bytes from the (source) font glyph memory locations to these (destination) HGR screen memory locations:

     ($6208) -> $2000
     ($6209) -> $2400